PeterMcKinnis/acme/README.md

 ## Create Certificate With DNS-01 Challenge

-Create a certificate using the HTTP-01 challenge.
 You will need to supply the functions [createDnsTxtRecord] and [removeDnsTxtRecord] to arrage adding and removing DNS records.
-This could be as simple as printing the value to stdout and waiting for a user to manually add the record, or more likely API call to your DNS provider.
+This could be as simple as printing the value to stdout and waiting for a user to manually add the record, or more likely, an API call to your DNS provider.
 The value you return from [createDnsTxtRecord] will be be passed to [removeDnsTxtRecord] for your convieniance.
 This value is not used by this library.
-It could be recordId identifier, an AuthenticatedDnsClient or any other object that aids in cleanup.
-It may be ignored completly if not needed for your implementation.
+It could be record identifier, an authenticated dns client or any other object that aids in cleanup.

 ``` dart
 var certs = await acmeDns01Challenge(